 Northern Ireland and HM Treasury Ministers have decided to transfer responsibility for the regulation of credit unions in Northern Ireland (Northern Ireland credit unions) from DETI to the FSA.

 The transfer of regulation will occur on 31 March 2012.
 Ministers have also decided to transfer the registration function from DETI to the FSA, but for a period following the regulatory transfer on 31 March 2012 the registration function will remain with DETI.
-It is likely that responsibility for registering Northern Ireland credit unions will not be transferred until details of the regulatory reform programme (which will replace the FSA with two bodies - 2 Financial Services Authority PPS11/18 FSA regulation of credit unions in Northern Ireland (December 2011) http://www.fsa.gov.uk/static/pubs/policy/ps11_18.pdf Northern Ireland Assembly, Committee for Enterprise, Trade and Investment Report on the Committee's Inquiry into the Role and Potential of Credit Unions in Northern Ireland (First Report) Session 2008/09 http://archive.niassembly.gov.uk/enterprise/2007mandate/reports/report05_08_09r.htm the Prudential Regulation Authority and the Financial Conduct Authority) are finalised and it is known which body will be responsible for registering credit unions in future.4 The most recent news on the reform of the FSA is as follows:
+It is likely that responsibility for registering Northern Ireland credit unions will not be transferred until details of the regulatory reform programme (which will replace the FSA with two bodies - the Prudential Regulation Authority and the Financial Conduct Authority) are finalised and it is known which body will be responsible for registering credit unions in future.^{iv}

+The most recent news on the reform of the FSA is as follows: